selb/YumLife/README.md

 # What's this?

 YumLife is a fork of [hetuw](https://github.com/hetuw/OneLife).
-The primary goal is to keep hetuw's excellent feature set while staying up to date with the latest changes to the vanilla OHOL client.
-Some additional bugfixes and "must have" features from other mods will also be added over time.
+The goals of this mod are to stay up to date with the latest changes to the vanilla OHOL client, fix bugs, and occasionally add useful features.

 # Installing (and updating)